Golden Swallow (1968 film)

-Golden Swallow is a 1968 Hong Kong film directed by Chang Cheh.
-The film is a sequel to Come Drink with Me.
+Golden Swallow is a 1968 Hong Kong wuxia film directed by Chang Cheh, serving as a sequel to the 1966 film Come Drink with Me.

-Plot
+Synopsis

 Golden Swallow is forced into violence when a figure from her mysterious past goes on a killing rampage while leaving evidence that holds her responsible.
 Golden Swallow gets involved with a love triangle involving a mad, but righteous, swordsman named Silver Roc and a gentle warrior named Golden Whip.
-The three team up to conquer the evil forces of the martial world, but their joint venture only lasts so long, due to the two men's egos.
+The three team up to defeat evil forces in the jianghu, but their joint venture only lasts so long, due to the two men's egos.
 Ultimately, a duel to the death is planned between them, leaving Golden Swallow caught between two men, both of whom she admires.